Is Mesothelioma Lung Cancer : An Overview

 Most people diagnosed with mesothelioma are older men.
 This may be because of their historical presence in industries where asbestos exposure was common.
 However, the disease can affect anyone who has been exposed to asbestos, regardless of age or gender.

-In summary, while asbestos exposure is a common risk factor for both mesothelioma and lung cancer, it's the primary cause of mesothelioma.
-This distinction further clarifies that while mesothelioma and lung cancer are related, they are separate diseases.
+In summary, while asbestos exposure is a common risk factor for both mesothelioma and lung cancer, it's the main cause of mesothelioma.
+This difference further clarifies that while mesothelioma and lung cancer are related, they are separate diseases.

 5. Treatment Options for Mesothelioma

-Understanding the various treatments available for mesothelioma can further illustrate how it differs from lung cancer.
+Understanding the various treatments available for mesothelioma can further explains how it differs from lung cancer.
 Let's explore those options.

 Surgery: Removing the Problem

-One of the first options doctors may consider is surgery.
+One of the first options doctors may go for is surgery.
 The goal here is to remove as much of the mesothelioma as possible.
-In some cases, this might even involve removing a lung or part of the diaphragm.
+In some cases, this might even involve removing a lung or a part of the diaphragm.

 Chemotherapy: A Common Approach